 I take every precaution both in preparing my patients for surgery and in the operating room to prevent and delay capsular contracture.
 The national literature reports most women have a repeat operation on their breasts on average every ten years.
 The second most common reason for these operations is capsular contracture; the tightened scar tissue is released or removed and then the implant is incidentally replaced because it is becoming old.
 All of the steps that I take to prevent capsular contracture will likely lead to the scar tissue staying soft and supple for much longer.
 I don't see capsular contracture in my patients anywhere close to this extent, so it is not something that I worry about frequently.
-Even if your scar tissue stays soft, you should still think about exchanging your implants for a new set approximately every ten years.

-"Dr. Fryer did my breast augmentation 6 years ago and I never posted a Google review, so here I am because he deserves it!
+Even if your scar tissue stays soft, you should "Dr. Fryer did my breast augmentation 6 years ago and I never posted a Google review, so here I am because he deserves it!
 I've referred five girls to him because he is hands down the best in Utah!
 I haven't had any issues in the six years I've had them and I promise you, they look FLAWLESS.
 Would do it all over again in a heartbeat.
 Do not even consider other surgeons, Fryer is THE guy!"